Clients and collaborators

 Projects on worker strategies

 Procurement without sweatshops – Following the lead of universities, a growing number of state and local governments seek to avoid purchasing apparel (e.g., uniforms for police and athletics) that is made in sweatshops.
 In 2012, we worked with the Sweatfree Purchasing Consortium (16 cities and states) to develop model purchasing policy for cities and states to set standards that reward decent working conditions in the apparel sector (e.g., purchasing police uniforms).
 The model policy enables a government to evaluate a supplier’s capacity to manage its own supply chain, comply with workplace laws in the country of production, and honor core labor standards of the International Labor Organization.
-In 2013, we began working with the International Corporate Accountability Roundtable to expand these concepts to universal human rights outside the scope of core labor standards.
 Recent work:

 - Sweatfree Model Policy – Lloyd Grove, Lindsey Scannell & Robert Stumberg